Study Abroad: Information for Parents

 No program can completely guarantee safety abroad, just as no one can guarantee safety at home.
 We can tell you, however, that the cities where our students study are almost always statistically safer than Gainesville, Florida.

 Despite the relative safety of these locations, any person in a large and unfamiliar city can be a potential target for thieves and wrongdoers.
 Nevertheless, the most predictive elements of a safe experience abroad are preparedness and individual behavior.
 Common sense and street smarts are heavily emphasized in pre-departure and orientation sessions with our students.
 Here are some additional resources for students and parents:

-- U.S. Department of State (Travel Warnings)
+- U.S. Department of State (Travel Alerts and Warnings)